tuvo1106/aws-primer/aws/certified_solutions_architect.md

 #### _Programmatic Access Keys_

-Access keys allow users to interact with AWS service programmatically via the AWS CLI or AWS SDK.
+- Access keys allow users to interact with AWS service programmatically via the AWS CLI or AWS SDK.
+- Access keys do not allow you to authenticate via console.
+- Access keys consist of two parts: access key ID and secret access key.
+- The secret key is sensitive and only available once upon generation.
+It is stored only by the owner and not AWS.

-You're allowed two Access keys per user.
+- You're allowed two Access keys per user.

 ---